 Cvetka murmured, “‘All of you…’?
 Maybe.
 Maybe not.
 And I’m not the clever one.
 My employer is.”

 Bad.
 Time to switch gears.

 This didn’t seem like something Leona would order.
-Despite the woman’s overzealous, flamboyant nature, Cadence could tell Leona was discrete and private.
+Despite the woman’s overzealous, proud nature, Cadence could tell Leona was discrete and private.
 Leona had threatened Gabrielle and Alice to keep confidentiality back in the Twin Cities, after all.
 But as much as Cadence wanted to mention the peacekeeper, only Jericho and Olive had ever encountered her.
 Mentioning it would just draw suspicion.
 But she was certain…

 “New employer?”
 Cadence tried.
 “Trouble in paradise?”

 Cvetka’s smile dipped, and instead of addressing the topic, she turned to the Aquarian side of the room.
 “Now, Sigrid—”

 Sigrid flew up to a stand immediately, kicking up the mahogany table and sending the wine bottles and champagne glasses hurting into the air.
 As they shattered on the ground sending up a rain of red wine and shards, Sigrid lunged for Knovak’s pistol and pulled it out of its holster.

 Cadence startled to a stand, unable to register the events that followed.

 Suddenly, Sigrid was on the floor being pinned down by one of the stationed peacekeepers.
 Weingartner’s gun was out, but he wasn’t able to aim it since another peacekeeper had conjured up a gun and was now pointing it to the back of his head.
 Stein had also snapped up, but he too was held at conjured gunpoint.